 Ramen Eggs (味玉 - Ajitama)

-With a soft jammy egg yolk and umami-packed white, a Ramen Egg is the cherry on top of a bowl of ramen.
-Although they're most commonly found atop a bowl of noodle soup, these flavorful Japanese soft-boiled eggs (known as Ajitama in Japan) are super versatile.
-They can be served on salads, in sandwiches, stuffed inside of an onigiri, or even eaten as a snack.
+With a soft, jammy yolk and umami-packed white, a perfect Ramen Egg is the crowning jewel on top of a bowl of ramen noodles.
+Although they're most commonly found atop a bowl of perfect ramen, these flavorful Japanese soft-boiled eggs (known as Ajitama in Japan) are super versatile.
+They can be added to salads, tucked into sandwiches, stuffed inside an onigiri, or even eaten as a snack.

-I've got a few tricks to make these taste like the ones you get in a ramen shop, so keep reading for my ramen egg recipe and check out the video to see my technique for making soft-boiled eggs easier to peel.
+I've got a few tricks for how to make ramen eggs taste like the ones you get in a ramen shop, so keep reading for my Ajitama recipe, and check out the video to see my technique for making soft-boiled eggs easier to peel.

 Jump to: